Third-party accessories for the Wii Remote

-Since the release of the Nintendo Wii, many aesthetic, ergonomic and functional accessories have been developed by third parties for the console’s controller, the Wii Remote.
+Since the release of the Wii, many aesthetic, ergonomic and functional accessories have been developed by third parties for the console’s controller, the Wii Remote.

 Custom usage of Wii Remote

 The Wii Remote Bluetooth protocol can be implemented on other devices, including cell phones.
 Two students demonstrated this concept by creating a driver software that has the capability to connect the Wii Remote to a Symbian OS smartphone.
 The idea behind this driver is that a mobile phone with a TV-out port can replace the game console.

-Programmer Johnny Lee produced video demos and sample code at His website related to the use of the Wii Remote for finger tracking, low-cost multi-point interactive whiteboards, and head tracking for desktop VR displays.
-This was the subject for His presentation at a TED conference, where he demonstrated several such applications.
+Programmer Johnny Lee produced video demos and sample code at his website related to the use of the Wii Remote for finger tracking, low-cost multi-point interactive whiteboards, and head tracking for desktop VR displays.
+This was the subject for his presentation at a TED conference, where he demonstrated several such applications.
 The WiimoteProject forum has become the discussion, support and sharing site for Lee's Wii Remote projects and other newer developments.

 The Wii Remote is also used in fields outside of its standard use.
 The United States government has experimented with using it to control Packbot, a bomb disposal Robot.
 Studies have also been conducted to use the Wii Remote as a practice method to fine-tune surgeons' hand motions.
 Utilizing DarwiinRemote, researchers at the University of Memphis have adapted the Wii Remote for data collection in cognitive psychology experiments.
 Autodesk have released a plugin that allows the Wii Remote to control the orientation of 3D models in Autodesk Design Review.